 A series resonant circuit looks like a resistance at the resonant frequency.
-(Figure below) Since the definition of resonance is XL=XC, the reactive components cancel, leaving only the resistance to contribute to the impedance.
+Since the definition of resonance is XL=XC, the reactive components cancel, leaving only the resistance to contribute to the impedance.

-Current is maximum at resonance, impedance at a minumum.
+At resonance the series resonant circuit appears purely resistive.
+Below resonance it looks capacitive.
+Above resonance it appears inductive.
+Current is maximum at resonance, impedance at a minimum.
 Current is set by the value of the resistance.
 Above or below resonance, impedance increases.

-BW = fc/Q Where fc = resonant frquency Q = quality factor
+BW = fc/Q Where fc = resonant frequency Q = quality factor

 BW = Δf = fh-fl = 355-291 = 64 fl = fc - Δf/2 = 323-32 = 291 fh = fc + Δf/2 = 323+32 = 355